Validate transactions and matchers

 To learn more about transaction types and their values, see DSL in the API docs.

-To validate and edit a transaction in real time:
+Now you can edit and validate this transaction in real time:

 The Response preview appears on the right side.

-3. Verify that the body and headers of the response match your matcher, or edit them further if necessary.
+3. Verify that the body and headers of the response match your expectations.

-Repeat this process until you are satisfied with the result.
+Repeat the editing and testing process until you are satisfied with the result.

 1. Go to the Transaction definition tab.